bitburner-official/bitburner-src/markdown/bitburner.ns.run.md

 Run a script as a separate process.
 This function can only be used to run scripts located on the current server (the server running the script that calls this function).
 Requires a significant amount of RAM to run this command.

+The second argument is either a thread count, or a [RunOptions](./bitburner.runoptions.md) object that can also specify the number of threads (among other things).

 If the script was successfully started, then this functions returns the PID of that script.
 Otherwise, it returns 0.

 PID stands for Process ID.
 The PID is a unique identifier for each script.
 The PID will always be a positive integer.

-Running this function with a numThreads argument of 0 or less will cause a runtime error.
+Running this function with 0 or fewer threads will cause a runtime error.

 ## Example